 - tailor-made.
 Most women happily take home their standard-sized suits.
 This is a big mistake!
 Hem the sleeves and taper the trousers if you need, take in the waist, and make sure the shoulder fits.
 Alterations are a great way to tailor your suit because a well-fitted suit will certainly be worth it.

-2. Black Leather jacket
+2. Black (Faux) Leather Jacket

 It’s always leather weather!
 Layer it with other pieces and it will always work.
 Throw it over a dress to add some grit or pair it with denim – you simply can’t go wrong.
 A leather jacket instantly adds the ‘cool’ factor.